 Why be Water Wise?

-- Practice responsible landscaping and irrigation at your home: Irrigation is one of the largest water consuming practices at the home.
-The water efficiency team offers landscaping classes, as well as Water Wise house audits for faculty housing units on campus.
+- Practice responsible landscaping and irrigation at your home: Irrigation is one of the largest water consuming practices at home.
+The Santa Clara Valley Water District offers landscape irrigation audits, as well as DIY indoor survey kits for faculty/staff housing units on campus.
+The Water Efficiency team is hosting two landscaping classes in spring 2018 through the Bay Area Water Supply and Conservation Agency.
 Learn more.

 WATER WISE BACKGROUND AND RESULTS